 1- Find The cheapest way to get to Barcelona

 It’s a no brainer.
 The most obvious way to save money on your trip to Spain is on transportation.
-Will it be by plane,
+Will it be by plane, train, automobile or some combination of all three?

 We decided to rent a car for the week which cost us less than 400 euros.
 That 400 euros covered the cost of the car, the GPS, gas and car insurance.